8 Ways Your Fitness Studio Can Beat Attrition and Retain Members Longer

 2. Hire Great Coaches

 If you want to retain more members, it’s important to have the right team on board.
-When choosing a class/ studio, 95% of people say the teacher is a crucial element.
+When choosing a class or fitness studio, 95% of people say the teacher is a crucial element.
 The instructor can make or break the class experience.
-I talk more about the importance of a strong hiring/ recruiting process here in an interview.
+We have a full training on building a strong hiring and recruiting process in Loud Rumor Virtual Training.

 Here are some things to look for when hiring: